There’s never been a better time to show up

 Hi everyone, as with any internal initiative, other priorities can take our attention away for short periods of time.

-While this Findings piece answers that question, it also serves as a broader cultural response to why physical presence may be the most valuable asset for brands and businesses today, even as the world continues to push the digital agenda.
+Today’s Findings piece answers the question of why would a design studio open a restaurant, but more importantly, serves as a broader cultural response to why physical presence may be the most valuable asset for brands and businesses today, even as the world continues to push the digital agenda.

 There’s no denying it’s a digital world we live in today.
 Tech platforms have spent a concerted effort over the past several decades to convince us that IRL holds no candle to the online world.
 Friendships can be streamed, communities simulated, rituals replicated with headsets and avatars.
 Brands followed suit, pouring billions into virtual concerts, gamified storefronts, and digital worlds that promised connection but only delivered fertile territory for meme-making.